SaurabhJadli/res-pe/README.md

 🔐 Register/Login
 - Click Sign Up to create a new account.
 - Already registered?
 Click Login to access your account.
+- Forgot password?
+Don't worry, easily change your password with change password section in login page

 ❤️ Save & View Favorites
 - Click the heart icon to save a recipe.